sysnasri/nexenio/readme.md

-# DevOps task for Nexenio
+# DevOps task for Nexenio + Go SDK
 Make sure that you have install docker and docker-compose on your local machine.
 Place your desired password in the following files: